tkrabel/bamboolib/installation/troubleshooting/with_virtual_environment.md

 - you used a Jupyter Notebook and not Jupyter Lab.
 - you opened the Jupyter Notebook with Google Chrome or Firefox.
 You don't use Internet Explorer.
 - the ipython notebook file you are working with is **not** called "bamboolib".
-- the virtual environment you created has a name that is different from your other virtual environments.

 If the installation still doesn't work, please continue reading.